 Lubrano has maintained a longstanding commitment to revenue growth and ad supported initiatives, spearheading branded integrations for dozens of Fortune 500 companies including Kelloggs, Volkswagen, Pernod, T-Mobile, Lincoln Ford, Piaget, Capitol One, Acura, Geico and Subaru.

-An IFC veteran, Lubrano has been with the company for two decades, previously serving as vice president, current productions and prior to that as vice president, development & production for non-fiction programming.
+An IFC veteran, Lubrano has been with the company for 17 years, previously serving as vice president, current productions and prior to that as vice president, development & production for non-fiction programming.
 She began her career at IFC as a production manager, responsible for all short form content and program packaging for network series, events and specials.
 Before joining IFC, Lubrano was a production manager at Bravo TV.

 A passionate television executive, she is active in a variety of industry organizations, including Women in Cable Telecommunications (WICT), New York Women in Film & Television (NYWIFT) and the Academy of Television Arts & Sciences (ATAS).